The Ultimate Direct Response Facebook Advertising Guide

 Creative Testing

-As Facebook Advertising becomes more sophisticated and Facebook’s its algorithm improves we can (ideally) take less of a controlled approach to Facebook Ads testing (sort of).
+As Facebook Advertising becomes more sophisticated and Facebook’s algorithm improves we can (ideally) take less of a controlled approach to Facebook Ads testing (sort of).

 Here are three approaches you can take depending on your needs (or personality)